pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

 `FromStr` has the same signature as `TryFrom<&str>`.
-It doesn't matter which one we impl for a type first as long as we forward the impl to the other one.
-Here's a `TryFrom<&str>` impl for `Point` assuming it already has a `FromStr` impl:
+It doesn't matter which one we impl for a type first, as long as we forward the impl to the other one.
+Here's a `TryFrom<&str>` impl for `Point`, assuming it already has a `FromStr` impl:

 ```rust
 impl TryFrom<&str> for Point {